Stephon Tuitt: 2015

 Tuitt entered training camp competing for the vacant starting defensive end position left by the retirement of Brett Kiesel.
 He was named a starting defensive end to begin the season, after beating out teammates Cam Thomas, Leterrius Walton, Clifton Geathers, Caushaud Lyons, and Joe Kruger.

 He started the season opener against the New England Patriots and assisted on one tackle during the 21–28 loss.
-The next game, Tuitt made four combined tackles and 1.5 sacks on San Francisco 49ers' quarterback Colin Kaepernick, helping the Steelers win, 43–18.
-On September 27, 2015, he collected seven combined tackles and a sack on St. Louis Rams' quarterback Nick Foles.
-The following week, Tuitt made a career-high ten solo tackles and sacked Baltimore Ravens' quarterback Joe Flacco during the Steelers' 20–23 loss.
-During a Week 14 matchup against the Cincinnati Bengals, Tuitt recorded his first career interception off a shovel pass from quarterback Andy Dalton.
-In the last game of the season, a victory over the Cleveland Browns, he racked up four total tackles and a season-high two sacks on Brown's quarterback Austin Davis.
+The next game, Tuitt made four combined tackles and 1.5 sacks on San Francisco 49ers quarterback Colin Kaepernick, helping the Steelers win, 43–18.
+On September 27, 2015, he collected seven combined tackles and a sack on St. Louis Rams quarterback Nick Foles.
+The following week, Tuitt made a career-high ten solo tackles and sacked Ravens' quarterback Joe Flacco during the Steelers' 20–23 loss.
+During a Week 14 matchup against the Bengals, Tuitt recorded his first career interception off a shovel pass from quarterback Andy Dalton.
+In the last game of the season, a victory over the Browns, he racked up four total tackles and a season-high two sacks on Brown's quarterback Austin Davis.
 Pro Football Focus gave Tuitt an overall grade of 80.4 in 2015.

 He finished his second season with 54 tackles, 6.5 sacks, one interception, and one pass defended while appearing in 14 regular season games and starting all of them.
 The Steelers finished the season with a 10–6 record and advanced to the playoffs.
-In the AFC Wildcard game, Tuitt recorded three combined tackles, as the Steelers defeated the Cincinnati Bengals, 18–16.
+In the AFC Wildcard game, Tuitt recorded three combined tackles, as the Steelers defeated the Bengals, 18–16.
 The following week, the Steelers lost to the eventual Super Bowl 50 champions, the Denver Broncos.
 In the 16–23 loss, Tuitt collected four combined tackles.